aaronbi/letters/README.md

 ## Syntax

 The general format of a Letters program follows that of the standard format of an email/letter.
-There is an introduction, a series of one or more statements, and a sign off or outro.
+There is an introduction, a series of one or more statements, and an outro.
 Many elements of the program can be padded out with **words** to make the language more natural. **words** are just strings of alpha numeric characters (and the apostrophe) seperated by spaces.

 #### Introduction